 - The documentation provided by the merchant was incomplete, the evidence wasn’t compelling, or the supporting evidence wasn’t appropriate for the reason code.

 Unfortunately, for many merchants, these arbitration chargebacks happen quite frequently.
-For example, as part of a Chargebacks911® case study, the prospective client won 48% of their initial representment efforts, but experienced second chargebacks in more than 50% of those cases.
+For example, as part of a Chargebacks911 case study, the prospective client won 48% of its initial representment efforts, but experienced second chargebacks in more than 50% of those cases.
 As a result, the merchant’s net win rate was only 23.8%.